TorchedSammy/Aster/README.md

 | -------------------------- | ------------------------------- |
 | ![](samples/wallpaper.png) | ![](samples/wallpaper-conv.png) |

+## Palettes
+### Pywal
+If you use pywal and would like your wallpaper to match your pywal color scheme, you can supply the `-w` (or `--pywal`) flag and Aster will take the generated colors.

 ## Dithering
 That result image before doesn't look that good, does it?
 To make the result look nicer with a bit more detail, Aster can use Floyd-Steinberg dithering.
 Here's our new result: